sains-data/Beach-Litter-Detection/README.md

 # Beach Plastic Litter Detection Using RT-DETR
 Detection and classification of plastic litter on the beach is carried out using the Real-Time Detection Transformer (RT-DETR) model.
-RT-DETR is a transformer-based object detection architecture designed for real-time data processing with high performance, making it very suitable for application in environmental monitoring tasks like this.
+RT-DETR is a transformer-based object detection architecture designed for real-time data processing with high performance https://arxiv.org/abs/2304.08069, making it very suitable for application in environmental monitoring tasks like this.

 ## RT-DETR Architecture
 ![arsitektur](rtdetr_overview_page-0001.jpg)